DanielRichardson1/StockPredictor/README.md

 banners

 **Stock Predictor** is a machine learning model that predicts if the S&P500 will increase from stock market close today to stock market close tomorrow using a random forest classifier and the entire history of the S&P500.
+In this regard, it beats the S&P500 by about 3%.

 ## Installation